-- Applications are assessed on their merits against the guidelines, and against all other applications received - Board and staff members must declare any potential conflict of interests, and do not participate in any decisions involving a potential conflict - The Board makes public its funded projects - The Board presents an annual report for tabling in Parliament
+- All applications are considered by each Board member individually, and then discussed and agreed as a group. - Applications are assessed on their merits against the guidelines, and against all other applications received. - Board and staff members must declare any potential conflict of interests, and do not participate in any decisions involving a potential conflict. - The Board makes public its funded projects. - The Board presents an annual report for tabling in Parliament.